slevomat/coding-standard/doc/type-hints.md

 Disallows usage of "mixed" type hint in phpDocs.

+#### SlevomatCodingStandard.TypeHints.IntersectionTypeHintFormat 🔧

+Checks format of intersection type hints.

+Sniff provides the following settings:

+* `enable`: either to enable or not this sniff.
+By default, it is enabled for PHP versions 8.1 or higher.
+* `withSpaces`: `yes` requires spaces around `&`, `no` requires no space around `&`.
+None is set by default so both are enabled.

 #### SlevomatCodingStandard.TypeHints.LongTypeHints 🔧

 Enforces using shorthand scalar typehint variants in phpDocs: `int` instead of `integer` and `bool` instead of `boolean`.
 This is for consistency with native scalar typehints which also allow shorthand variants only.